Navigation Technology Satellite: Navigation Technology Satellite-2 (NTS-2)

-The Navigation Technology Satellite-2 (NTS-2), also known as Timation-4 or P76-4, was a U.S. Navy Technology demonstration satellite launched on June 23, 1977, from Vandenberg Air Force Base, California, using an Atlas F/SGS-1 rocket.
-It was the second satellite in the Navigation Technology Satellite series, marking a critical step in the development of the modern Global Positioning System (GPS).
+Navigation Technology Satellite-2 (NTS-2), also known as Timation-4 or P76-4, was a US Navy technology-demonstration satellite launched on June 23, 1977, from Vandenberg Air Force Base, California, using an Atlas F/SGS-1 rocket.
+It was the second satellite in the Navigation Technology Satellite series, marking a critical step in the development of the modern Global Positioning System.